A Complete Guide to Naming Your Law Firm (With Examples)

 An illustration of an attorney putting in a flag which is a name tag

 What’s in a name?
 Turns out, it’s a whole lot—especially when you’re thinking about how to name a law firm.
-From ABA and state bar rules to website domain availability, choosing a law firm name involves plenty of considerations.
+From ABA and state bar rules to website domain availability, choosing a name involves plenty of considerations.

 A law firm name gives potential clients a first impression of the business, and it also plays a key role in your law firm’s brand and marketing strategy.
 In addition, it can play a significant role in determining how easily prospects and clients remember your law firm.
 This brings us to the question: What should you name your law firm?